cpp-baja-sae/datalogging/data_router/README.md

 `build.sh` compiles the program. `run.sh` executes it with sudo priviledges.
 This program requires the `pigpio` library which may need to be installed with `sudo apt install libpigpio-dev`.
-It also requires cmake and a c compiler, which can both be installed with `sudo apt install build-essential cmake`
+It also requires python3, cmake, and a c compiler, which can all be installed with
+`sudo apt install python3 build-essential cmake`. `generate_code.py` is a script that is run as a part of `build.sh` which generates some code based on the contents of `shared_resources/default_info.json` to make it easier to adjust the types of sensors connected to the system.

 ## Workers